 If your previous degree/s were completed overseas, please submit your application to Universities Admissions Centre (UAC) as UAC can verify your documents and calculate your GPA.

 Applying as an international student

 If you are not an Australian or New Zealand citizen or Australian permanent resident, you will need to apply through UTS International.

-Applicants must have completed a UTS recognised bachelor's degree, or an equivalent or higher qualification, and all prerequisites at tertiary level within the last ten years.
+Applicants must have completed a UTS recognised bachelor's degree, or an equivalent or higher qualification.

 Selected applicants are required to undertake a short interview with a panel.
 Applicants are assessed in the areas of communication skills, interpersonal skills, interest in pharmacy, and commitment to pharmacy as a career.